Christ093/SmartContractERC/README.md

 - `from`: The address from which the tokens were burned.
 - `value`: The number of tokens burned.

-## Deployment and Usage
+### Deployment and Usage

-### 1. Deploy the contract
-To deploy the contract, you need to use a Solidity-compatible environment like [Remix](https://remix.ethereum.org/), Hardhat, or Truffle.
+- **Remix IDE**: Use Remix for compiling and deploying the contract.
+Visit [Remix IDE](https://remix.ethereum.org/) to start.
 During deployment, you’ll need to specify the token’s name, symbol, and initial supply.

+### 1. Deploy the contract:
+1. Copy the contract code into Remix IDE.
+2. Compile the contract using the Solidity compiler in Remix.
+3. Deploy the contract to the Remix VM.
+4. After deployment, interact with the contract functions from the **Deployed Contracts** section.

 ### 2. Interacting with the contract
 Once deployed, you can interact with the contract by calling the available functions: